Rawalpindi conspiracy: Exposure and trial

 The conspiracy was foiled after the government was informed of the coup attempt by one of the confidantes of Akbar Khan.
 Government forces immediately arrested Maj.
 Gen. Akbar Khan and the other conspirators, including Faiz Ahmed Faiz.
-The army commander-in-chief, Gen. Muhammad Ayub Khan and the defence secretary Maj.
-Gen. Iskander Mirza had both remained loyal to the government.
+The army commander-in-chief, General Ayub Khan, and the defence secretary, Maj.
+Gen. Iskander Mirza, had both remained loyal to the government.
 Ayub Khan immediately ordered the army troops to surround and take control of the army headquarters, where Maj.
 Gen. Akbar Khan was based.
 Prime Minister Liaquat Ali Khan announced the foiling of the coup on 9 March 1951.
 The government passed the Rawalpindi Conspiracy (Special Tribunal) Act to set up a special tribunal to investigate the conspiracy.
 A trial was held for the 15 individuals accused, namely – Maj.
 Gen. Akbar Khan, Air Commodore M. K. Janjua, Maj.
 Gen. Nazir Ahmed, Brigadier Sadiq Khan, Brigadier M. A. Latif Khan, Lt.
 Col. Zia-ud-Din, Lt.
 Col. Niaz Muhammad Arbab, Captain Khizar Hayat, Maj.
-Hassan Khan, Major Ishaq Muhammad, Captain Zafrullah Poshni, Mrs. Naseem Shahnawaz Khan, Faiz Ahmed Faiz, Syed Sajjad Zaheer and Muhammad Hussain Ata.
+Hassan Khan, Major Ishaq Muhammad, Captain Zafrullah Poshni, Mrs. Naseem Shahnawaz Khan, Faiz Ahmed Faiz, Syed Sajjad Zaheer, and Muhammad Hussain Ata.

 After an 18-month trial conducted in secrecy, Maj.
 Gen. Khan and Faiz Ahmed Faiz were both convicted and sentenced to long terms of imprisonment.
 Their defence lawyer was the notable Bengali Muslim politician Huseyn Shaheed Suhrawardy.
 When Suhrawardy became the Prime Minister of Pakistan in 1957, he obtained a reprieve for most of the conspirators.

 Aftermath

 Liaquat Ali Khan was assassinated later in 1951, in October, in an unrelated attack by an Afghan national in Rawalpindi.
 Gen. Ayub Khan launched the first successful military coup against the government of President Iskander Mirza in 1958, assuming the reins of the presidency himself until 1969.

-Major General Akbar Khan rehabilitated in Pakistani political life, becoming an adviser to Pakistani politician Zulfikar Ali Bhutto.
+Major General Akbar Khan was rehabilitated in Pakistani political life, becoming an adviser to Pakistani politician Zulfikar Ali Bhutto.
 Upon coming to power in 1971, Bhutto appointed Akbar Khan as the chief of national security.
 Naseem Shahnawaz and Akbar Khan were divorced, and the former changed her name to Naseem Jahan (after her mother Jahanara Shahnawaz) and became a politician in her own right.
 Faiz continued to publish many works of poetry, and was appointed to the National Council for Arts by the Bhutto government.